Chief-spartan-117/demo-repo/Readme.md

 Hello My Name is sagar Shrestha!
 I study in PGS.
-This is a university
+This is a university.
+And I am a student